Plains GP Holdings L.P. (PAGP) Shares Up Despite Recent Market Volatility

 PAGP’s Market Performance

-The stock of Plains GP Holdings L.P.
-(PAGP) has seen a -3.32% decrease in the past week, with a 3.12% rise in the past month, and a 9.86% gain in the past quarter.
-The volatility ratio for the week is 1.80%, and the volatility levels for the past 30 days are at 2.10% for PAGP.
-The simple moving average for the last 20 days is -0.29% for PAGP stock, with a simple moving average of 11.81% for the last 200 days.
+PAGP stock saw a decrease of -5.10% in the past week, with a monthly decline of -2.69% and a quarterly a decrease of 8.50%.
+The volatility ratio for the week is 2.93%, and the volatility levels for the last 30 days are 2.14% for Plains GP Holdings L.P.
+(PAGP).
+The simple moving average for the last 20 days is -4.56% for PAGP stock, with a simple moving average of 6.80% for the last 200 days.

 Analysts’ Opinion of PAGP